 Start a New Company

-To start Pre Pack Liquidation a brand new company will first have to be set up.
+To start a Pre Pack a brand new company first has to be set up.
 This will eventually be used to trade in place of the old business.
 The directors can be the same, new or a mixture of old and new.

 The name of the new company must be different to that of the old.
 It can be similar.
 However it must not be so similar as to suggest an association with the old company.